In case you missed it see what’s in this section

 Arranging a funeral can be an incredibly emotional and difficult affair with several legal and financial matters to consider.
 Taking the following steps will help you to prepare, whether you're planning ahead or arranging the funeral of a loved one.

 If you want to ease the burden that friends or family members will face once you've passed, planning your own funeral may be the right thing to do.
-Funerals, can usually be planned and payed for it well in advance of death.
+Funerals can usually be planned and paid for well in advance of death.

 Those caring for individuals who are dying, are also advised to plan ahead.
 Organising a funeral will be far easier to do with a clear mind - difficult decisions will only be made harder when grieving.

 There are several things that you must do in the wake of a death:

 - Register the death within 5 days of the death (normally funerals can only take place after the death has been registered)

 Contact several funeral directors in Swindon to compare prices and available options.
 If needed, the funeral home staff will be able to assist in obtaining death certificates as well as preparing and submitting an obituary.

 - Get more than one quote to compare costs

 - Choose a funeral director who is a member of the Funeral Planning Authority